microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ### Key concepts that will be used during the lab

 **Please note**.
-The following information are provided in case you're planning to follow this lab on your own or from home.
+The following information is provided in case you're planning to follow this lab on your own or from home.
 If you are following this lab as part of a live training class, feel free to skip it and jump directly to the beginning of the first exercise.
 These concepts, in fact, should have already be explained by the trainers of the lab before starting the practical exercises.

 #### Universal Windows Platform
 Starting from Windows 8, Microsoft has introduced a new kind of applications: Windows Store apps, based on a new framework called Windows Runtime.
 Unlike the .NET Framework, the Windows Runtime is a native layer of APIs which are exposed directly by the operating system to applications which want to consume them.
 With the goal to make the platform viable for every developer and to not force them to learn C++, the Windows Runtime has introduced language projections, which are layers added on top of the runtime to allow developers to interact with it using well-known and familiar languages.
 Thanks to projections, developers can build applications on top of the Windows Runtime leveraging the same C# and XAML knowledge they have acquired in building apps with the .NET Framework.
 The Windows Runtime libraries (called Windows Runtime Components) are described using special metadata files, which make it possible for developers to access the APIs using the specific syntax of the language they’re using.
 This way, projections can also respect the language conventions and types, like uppercase if you use C# or camel case if you use JavaScript.
 Additionally, Windows Runtime components can be used across multiple languages: for example, a Windows Runtime component written in C++ can be used by an application developed in C# and XAML.